-Theorem 5.4.2.
-[Euclid I.27] If two lines are crossed by a third and alternate interior angles are equal, the lines are parallel.
+Theorem 5.4.3 (Euclid I.27).
+If two lines are crossed by a third and alternate interior angles are equal, the lines are parallel.
+Thus parallel lines exist.

 Proof.
-Assume the lines are not parallel and intersect in point B. The hypothesis says the exterior angle EFG to triangle BFE is equal to the interior angle FEB.
-That contradicts the exterior angle theorem 5.3.36.
+Suppose $\ell_1$ and $\ell_2$ are not parallel and intersect in point P. The hypothesis says the exterior angle EFG to triangle PFE is equal to the interior angle PEB.
+That contradicts the exterior angle theorem 5.4.2.
 So our assumption is wrong.